WeblateOrg/weblate/docs/admin/management.rst

         '*/**.po'

-Another example can be Tanaguru tool, where we need to specify file format, base file template and has all resources and translations located in single
+Another example can be Tanaguru tool, where we need to specify file format, base file template and has all components and translations located in single
 folder:

 .. code-block:: sh